khakhalin/notes/keywords/ml_lore.md

 * Find a bunch of incorrect predictions, look for commonalities
 * Make sure you don't softmax outputs to a loss that expects logits or something like that
 * Check for class imbalance in the testing set (compared to training)

+**Hyperparameter tuning**
+* Have a strategy (see [[hyperparameters]]), don't chaise idle hopes
+* Come up with a time budget in advance.
+Ideally, automate, as it takes ~day, so maybe use this time to do something else ([ref](https://medium.com/@staceysvetlichnaya/hyperparameter-search-with-iterative-sweeps-3799df1a4d45))
+* Analyze, visualize, take copious notes.
+Parallel coordinates with lines colored by end-result is a good way to grap the overall picture ([ref](https://medium.com/@staceysvetlichnaya/hyperparameter-search-with-iterative-sweeps-3799df1a4d45))

 **Unit tests for ML**:
 * Unit tests for ML: write a test that takes one step, and compared before and after, or at least check that it changed ([ref](https://medium.com/@keeper6928/how-to-unit-test-machine-learning-code-57cf6fd81765))